On the formal theory of pseudomonads and pseudodistributive laws: Coherence conditions for pseudodistributive laws

-We limit ourselves to drawing the boundaries of these diagrams and explain in text which 3-cells should be inserted in them, except from the 3-cells coming from the structure of a Gray-category of $\catK$.
+We limit ourselves to drawing the boundaries of these diagrams and explain in text which 3-cells should be inserted in them, except for the 3-cells coming from the structure of a Gray-category of $\catK$.

-In~(C1), the left-hand side pasting is obtained using $\ms \bar{m}$, $\bar{m}$, and the associativity of the pseudo-monad $\ms$; the right-hand side pasting is obtained using the associativity of the pseudo-monad $\ms$ and $\bar{m}$.
+In~(C1), the left-hand side pasting is obtained using $\ms \bar{m}$, $\bar{m}$, and the associativity 3-cell of the pseudomonad $\ms$; the right-hand side pasting is obtained using the associativity 3-cell of the pseudomonad $\ms$ and $\bar{m}$.

-In~(C2), the left-hand side pasting is obtained using $\ms \bar{\es}$, $\bar{m}$, and the left unit of the pseudo-monad $\ms$; the right-hand side pasting is obtained using the left unit of the pseudo-monad $\ms$.
+In~(C2), the left-hand side pasting is obtained using $\ms \bar{\es}$, $\bar{m}$, and the left unit 3-cell of the pseudomonad $\ms$; the right-hand side pasting is obtained using the left unit 3-cell of the pseudomonad $\ms$.

 For~(C3), the left-hand side pasting is obtained using $\ms \bar{\et}$, $\bar{\et} \ms$; the right-hand side is obtained using $\bar{\mus}$ and $\bar{\mus}$.